 How much do balance transfer fees cost?

 Balance transfer fees vary by card issuer.
-A common balance transfer fee is 3% of the transfer amount, though some card issuers can charge as much as 5%.
+A common balance transfer fee is 3 percent of the transfer amount, though some card issuers can charge as much as 5 percent.

 Credit card companies can set a minimum threshold for balance transfer fees.
-For example, the fee may be $5 or 5% of the transfer amount, whichever is greater.
+For example, the fee may be $5 or 5 percent of the transfer amount, whichever is greater.